tlu8592/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+Relational Databases have data displayed in table form (i.e. spreadsheets from Excel).
+SQL is the language that is used for managing database.

 2. Why do tables need a Primary Key?

+Tables need a Primary Key to make sure that no two rows have the same key.

 3. What is the name given to a table column that references the Primary Key on another table?

+foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables?

+an intermediary table, which holds foreign keys that reference the primary key on relevant tables